Log Cabin Fireplaces: Your Inspiration

 How about a fireplace in the kitchen too?

-Given the size of this large stone surround, it’s possible that it is a double sided fire too so that you can enjoy the warm of the fire from the other side, or if it has a divider in the middle, you could light a second fire to warm the living room.
+Given the size of this large stone surround, it’s possible that it is a double-sided fire too so that you can enjoy the warmth of the fire from the other side, or if it has a divider in the middle, you could light a second fire to warm the living room.

 A Log Cabin Fireplace next to the Hot Tub

 This hot tub is placed right next to a blazing fire with plenty of candles to add atmosphere.

 On a winter’s day, I would imagine spending time in this room would feel truly luxurious looking out over the forest through the floor-to-ceiling windows and being warmed by the large stone fire.

 Fireplaces don’t just have to be for the indoors.

 This outdoor fireplace is a great example of that.

 An outdoor fire provides a place where you can enjoy being closer to nature.